 ¼ cup whipping or half-and-half cream

 Preheat oven to 350F.
-Grease and line 9-inch/23-cm springform pan with parchment paper.
+Grease and line 9-inch/23-cm bottom of springform pan with parchment paper.

 Combine flour, baking powder and salt in medium bowl; whisk until combined.
 Add to butter mixture alternately with date/apple mixture (including any liquid) in two parts and ending with flour mixture; mix until combined.
 Spread batter evenly into prepared springform pan.

-Bake in oven about 30 to 40 minutes until cake tester or wooden skewer comes out clean.
+Bake in oven about 40 minutes until cake tester comes out clean.
 Transfer to wire rack.

 While cake is baking, combine topping ingredients in small saucepan.
 Cook, stirring, over medium heat until combined.
 While cake is still warm, spread topping evenly on cake.
 Place under the broiler (not too close) for a few minutes until bubbling and nicely browned.

-Serve with vanilla ice cream, poached fruit and/or thickened yogurt.
+Serve with tart poached fruit and/or lemon or vanilla yogurt.

 Makes about 8 to 10 servings.